If you want to help a person who’s been sexually harmed the best thing you can do is be someone they can trust and not make any judgements.

 - Let them know you believe them.

 - Avoid victim-blaming.
-Don’t question them about what they were wearing or how much they had to drink.
-Don't ask any other questions that could make them feel at fault.
+Don’t ask them about what they were wearing or how much they had to drink.
+Don't ask anything that could make them feel like what happened was their fault.

 - Be patient.
+Don’t rush them.
 It can take some time to deal with an assault.
 Don’t expect them to ‘get over it’ quickly.

-- Give them information about what help is available.
+- Give them information about what help is available or offer to help them find out.

-- Offer to make the first contact with specialist agencies if that’s what they want.
+- Offer to make the first contact with a helping agency if that’s what they want.

-- Offer to accompany them if they want medical treatment, to report the assault to the Police, or other support they might want.
+- Offer to go with them if they want to be checked up medically , to report the assault to the Police, or other support they might want.

-- Get support for yourself without breaching their privacy.
+- Get support for yourself without giving any identifying information about the person you’re helping (protect their privacy)

 Our trained specialists are available to discuss what’s happened and what support is available.